Trinidad and Tobago moist forests

-The Trinidad and Tobago moist forests ecoregion (WWF ID: NT0171) covers most of Trinidad Island and Tobago Island near the coast of South America where the southeastern Caribbean Sea meets the Atlantic Ocean.
+The Trinidad and Tobago moist forests ecoregion (WWF ID: NT0171) covers most of the islands of Trinidad and Tobago near the coast of South America where the southeastern Caribbean Sea meets the Atlantic Ocean.
 Small portions of the islands around river estuaries and coastal lowlands are mangroves or dry forests.
 Species diversity is very high, in particular for plants (over 2,500 species) and birds (over 400 species).
 Tobago, being much smaller, has fewer species.

 Location and description

 Approximately 90% of the islands are in this ecoregion.
 There are a few scattered mangroves of the Trinidad mangroves ecoregion at the main river estuaries, a ring of dry forest of the Trinidad and Tobago dry forests ecoregion around the Caroni Swamp, just south of the capital city of Port of Spain, and a small section of dry forest at the northeast end of Tobago.
 The islands are affected by the South Equatorial Current from the southeast and the outflow from the Orinoco River to the south.
 Elevations in the islands are 841 m.